Overview of Maryland Law About Rental Housing

 The landlord can also be known as the “lessor,” and the renter can also be known as the “tenant” or “lessee.”

-In order to be enforceable in Maryland, a residential lease must meet certain requirements.
+To be enforceable in Maryland, a residential lease must meet certain requirements.
 For example, Maryland law limits late fees, provides notice requirements, and protects renters from many lease provisions, including confessed judgments, waivers of the right to a jury trial, and certain penalties.
 Minors are held to different standards in contracts generally.

 Maryland law gives certain duties and rights to renters and to landlords.